 Exclusive Interview: Viv Anderson - The First Black Player To Represent England

 Viv Anderson is a truly inspirational figure within modern football.
-With a playing career spanning 20 years and experience as a player-manager, this formidable defender represented some of the great English football teams of the 1970s and 80s, including Nottingham Forest, Arsenal, Manchester United and Sheffield Wednesday.
-However, it was his international career that he became most famous for, when in 1978 he became the first Black footballer to represent the English National Team.
+With a playing career spanning 20 years and experience as a player-manager, this formidable defender represented some of the great English football teams of the 1970s and 80s.
+However, it was his international career that he became most famous for when in 1978 he became the first Black footballer to represent the English National Team.

 In this revealing interview with our Director, Jack Hayes, Viv talks about the invaluable experience he gained playing under some of the all-time great coaches of the modern era, including in particular Brian Clough and Sir Alex Ferguson.
 He also offers some insights into developments in inclusivity within the beautiful game.